 The Monadnock Summer Lyceum is known as "a feast for the thoughtful" and features prominent speakers from a wide variety of backgrounds and disciplines who discuss topics of importance to our time.
 These range from anthropology and archaeology, to social and political commentary, to economics and history, literature and music, medicine, science, and the environment.
 It draws sizable audiences from the surrounding communities, well beyond our usual congregation.
 Its mission is to inform, to engage, and to inspire.

 The Lyceum is held at 11 am on eight to ten Sunday mornings from June through August, while the usual Sunday services are suspended.
-It is recorded live and broadcast over New Hampshire Public Radio approximately a week later.

 The Monadnock Summer Lyceum is a unique and significant form of social outreach from our church to the wider community.
 Check the Lyceum's website for the current season's speakers, and listen to recordings from past seasons.